keycloak/keycloak-community/design/authorization-handler.md

 ## Parsing

-Assumption of this approach is that there is no limitation on Authorization Handler whether it can be added to the request by “scope” parameter or by “authorization_details” parameter.
+Assumption of this approach is that there is no limitation on ClientAuthorizationHandler whether it can be added to the request by “scope” parameter or by “authorization_details” parameter.

 Requests will go through the chain of parsers.
 By default, we will have three parsers defined:
 * StaticScopeParser